ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 a search will never have to be performed either.

 #### Share the side effects of a signal producer by sharing one produced signal

+If multiple [observers][] are interested in the results of a [signal producer][Signal Producers], calling [`start`][start] once for each observer means that the work associated with the producer will [execute that many times](#signal-producers-start-work-on-demand-by-creating-signals) and [may not generate the same results](#each-produced-signal-may-send-different-events-at-different-times).

+If:

+ 1. the observers need to receive the exact same results
+ 1. the observers know about each other, or
+ 1. the code starting the producer knows about each observer

+… it may be more appropriate to start the producer _just once_, and share the results of that one [signal][Signals] to all observers, by attaching them within the closure passed to the [`startWithSignal`][startWithSignal] method.

 #### Prefer managing lifetime with operators over explicit disposal
 #### Avoid using buffers when possible